ddterm/gnome-shell-extension-ddterm/docs/Build.md

 > [!TIP]
 > If the process fails, please double-check that you have all the dependencies
 > (2.a) installed.

-> [!TIP]
-> Instead of installing all of these dependencies, you could
-> [perform the build in a Docker or Podman container].

 ## 4. Install the bundle